 To focus too much on Banksy as a social critic, however, is to miss his playfulness as an artist.
 Banksy’s known for pulling pranks, and a favorite of his is to place a work in a museum’s collection with neither the museum’s foreknowledge nor consent.
 For instance, in 2004, while in disguise, he glued a glass case containing a stuffed rat, “Banksus Militus Ratus,” to a wall in London’s Natural History Museum, where it went unnoticed for several hours, and placed a clownish parody of the Mona Lisa, “Mona Lisa Smile,” in the Louvre.

-This piece inflects some of Banksy’s frequent topics of social criticism—war and surveillance—toward the AMNH’s representation of the natural world in the form of the taxidermied harlequin beetle.
+This piece inflects some of Banksy’s frequent topics of social criticism—war and surveillance—toward the AMNH’s representation of the natural world in the form of a prepared harlequin beetle (Acrocinus longimanus) a tropical longhorn beetle native from southern Mexico to Uruguay.
 Banksy’s unusual decision to group the AMNH with the art museums that he targeted suggests the institutional forms of power and authority, rooted in the visual, common to all of these institutions.
 Indeed, curators rejected Banksy’s attempts to insert his own additions to the knowledges contained within their institutions by having his works removed.
 This episode betrays a contradiction between the stated mission of museums to serve the public and their authority to defy public interventions.

 Written by Daniel Pfeiffer with additional research and notes by Tom Baione and Joel Sweimler.